hiralbhanu/GITS2.1-I.R.I.S/README.md

 # Documentation
 ## Functionalities Implemented

-## Experimentation setup for phase 3
+## Experimentation setup for phase 2
+(Please check the Projects Tab to see how you can make the project better)

 This project aims to ease the developers efforts while working on their project repos.
 I.R.I.S makes their work easier and saves time by providing all the necessary default files in the required structure to ensure that the developers can focus on making their project better and not worry about the repository.